chipsalliance/chisel/website/blog/2025/06-20-2025-scala-plugins-in-chisel/index.md

 ```
 val x = chisel3.withName("x")(func(42))
 ```

-The `withName` insertion into the AST node effectively /stages/ the addition of a string name until Chisel-time, when Chisel internals process naming given the Chisel-time context of the variable definition statement.
+The `withName` insertion into the AST node effectively *stages* the addition of a string name until Chisel-time, when Chisel internals process naming given the Chisel-time context of the variable definition statement.
 The Chisel-time name processing is its own